Self-Managed Super Fund

 - Establish a bank account within the SMSF and transfer your existing superannuation benefits into your SMSF account.
 Prior to moving your existing super into a SMSF, review your existing insurances.
 Once your existing super has been transferred, your existing insurance cover may be cancelled and may hinder your current position.

-- Once your SMSF has been established and superannuation funds transferred into the SMSF bank account, determine what your budget on the property.
+- Once your SMSF has been established and superannuation funds transferred into the SMSF bank account, determine what your budget on the property is.
 Generally speaking a bank may loan up to 80.00% of the value of your investment property.
 Whilst this is also the case with some lenders in the SMSF space, a more conservative approach may prove beneficial.
 Consider a 70.00% loan as a maximum.

 - Once the property and the loan have been found the acquisition process of any other property applies with a couple of additions: